proteusbr1/AudioTranscriber/README.md

 This project is licensed under the [MIT License](LICENSE).

-## 📧 Contact

-For any questions or suggestions, feel free to open an issue or contact me at [your-email@example.com](mailto:your-email@example.com).

 ## 📚 Acknowledgements

 - [OpenAI](https://www.openai.com/) for the Whisper API.
 - [Pydub](https://github.com/jiaaro/pydub) for audio manipulation.
 - [dotenv](https://github.com/theskumar/python-dotenv) for environment variable management.

----

-Feel free to customize this `README.md` further to better fit your project's specific needs and to add any additional sections or information you find necessary.